LaBoulange/tezos-baker/README.md

 ### Initial setup

+- Choose a directory where the executable files for your baker will be installed.
+This directory will be referred to as `BAKER_INSTALLATION_DIR` later in this document.
-- Ensure `/usr/local/bin` is part of the `PATH` environment variable on your machine.
+- Ensure this ``BAKER_INSTALLATION_DIR` is part of the `PATH` environment variable the users intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).
+- Copy the file `usr/local/bin/install-tezos-baker.sh` of this repository to the `BAKER_INSTALLATION_DIR` directory of your machine.
-- Copy the files located in the `usr/local/bin` directory of this repository to the `/usr/local/bin` directory on your machine.
+- Copy the file `usr/local/bin/tezos_constants.sh` of this repository to the `BAKER_INSTALLATION_DIR` directory of your machine.
-- Make sure all the `install-*.sh`, `start-*.sh`, `stop-*.sh`, and `tezos-*.sh` files located there are executable by the users intended to run them (see [Operating instructions](#operating-instructions) above).
+- Make sure all the two files above are executable by the users intended to run them.
-- Create a file `/usr/local/bin/tezos-env.sh` by copying `/usr/local/bin/tezos-env.sh.template`.
+- Create a file `BAKER_INSTALLATION_DIR/tezos-env.sh` by copying `BAKER_INSTALLATION_DIR/tezos-env.sh.template`.
 Some variables need configuration and should persist over upgrades:
     - `BAKER_ARCH`: The hardware architecture you use for baking.
-Currently, the supported values are 'amd64' and 'arm64'.
+Currently, the supported values are `amd64` (x86_64) and `arm64`.
+Default: `amd64`.
+    - `BUILD_DIR`: The working directory where files will be downloaded by the insllation scripts of this repository.
+Default: `/tmp/build-tezos-baker`.
+    - `INSTALL_DIR`: The directory `BAKER_INSTALLATION_DIR` where executables files will be stored.
+Defult: `/usr/local/bin`.
     - `DATA_DIR`: The directory where the data needed by octez and Tezpay will be stored (requires large storage space).
     - `KEY_BAKER`: This should be the friendly name you would like to use as an alias for your baker address when managing your baker.
 This name is not shared publicly; it is used only locally.
     - `BAKER_ACCOUNT_HASH`: The tzXXX address of your baker.